OnionIoT/Onion-Docs/Omega2/Projects/audio/airplay-receiver.md

 #### 3. Install Shairport Sync

-`shairport-sync` runs an Airplay Receiver server to listen and process AirPlay streams.
+The `shairport-sync` package runs an Airplay Receiver server to listen and process AirPlay streams.

 Fortunately, it is available in the Onion Repositories, so we can install with `opkg`: